 There is something poetic in taking apart all of the things that we’ve built in order to get to where we need to go.
 It isn’t always pretty.
 It’s definitely not easy.
 But it’s in these moments that we begin to learn what we’re made of.

 Isn’t that what we’re supposed to be doing anyways?
 Constantly finding ways to be better versions of ourselves?
 Trudging through all of the mud to get to a place that fosters our true identity?
 Searching for what it is that makes our world right again?
 Getting closer to ourselves than we’ve ever been and doing the things that put us in a position to be better?

 That’s what I want out of this life.
 And I won’t stop until I get there, wherever “there” may be.

-Part two of a monthly series on observing the human experience in all of us.
+Part five of a monthly series on observing the human experience in all of us.
 Every month, I’ll reflect on the past, observe the present, and cast a vision for the future with a word that guides me in all that I do.
-The first word for January can be found here.
+Here are past months:

 My Project Wednesday article that inspired this small project, published January 6, 2016, can be found here.